theredfish/kraken-exchange-api-example/README.md

 ### Approach

 This test project has been built with an end-to-end approach during an acceptance test phase.
 So, from a user perspective.
-Doing so involve developers, product owners, business, QA, ... and it's where a Gherkin language will the different stakeholders to discuss with a common language (ubiquitous language).
-It was one of the prerequisite of the test : using a Gherkin BDD framework.
+This kind of approach generally involve developers, product owners, business, QA, ... it's where Gherkin help to bring a common language (ubiquitous language).
 Here we use an implementation of [Cucumber testing framework for Rust](https://github.com/bbqsrc/cucumber-rust).

+For this project I took a little bit more technical vocabulary where API endpoints are written in the Features.
+It allowed me to create generic and reusable Steps.
+This choice depends generally of the team, and should be discuss.

-### Environment variables
+### Environment variables to configure API access

 Developers can rely on the `.env` file (not tracked by git).
-CI pipelines need to create **secret (understand encrypted)** environment variables for obvious security issues.
+Continuous integration pipelines need to configure **secret (understand encrypted)** environment variables for obvious security issues.

 - `API_BASE_URL` : The base URL to run tests against.
 This makes it easy to change the environment.
 - `API_KEY` : The public API key generated from the website.